thejessicafelts/collatz-conjecture/README.md

 ## **Recent Updates**

-:white_check_mark: There is no safeguard for numbers beyond Step 1 being larger than the `Number.MAX_SAFE_INTEGER` limit.
-This will be the next issue addressed by the program.
+:white_check_mark: There are now safeguards for numbers beyond Step 1, being larger than the `Number.MAX_SAFE_INTEGER` limit.
+Numbers larger than the limit will now terminiate the program and provide an error message in console.

 ## **Updates Currently Underway**